Follow this free crochet pattern to learn how to make an amazing crochet bobble blanket. Easy crochet blanket pattern for beginners.

 Bobble (BS): *yarn over, insert hook into stitch and pull up a loop, yarn over and pull through 2 loops on your hook* Repeat 3 more times.
 Now you should have 5 loops on your hook.
 Yarn over and pull through all 5 loops on your hook. (do not chain after this, just go straight into your next stitch)

-HDC in the Camel Hump: Stitch is just a regular half-double crochet, the only difference is the placement of the stitch.
+HDC in the Camel Hump: This stitch is just a regular half-double crochet stitch, the only difference is the placement of the stitch.
 I’ll do my best to explain this here in the pattern but it’s probably explained best in the video that goes with this post.

 Gauge: 15 stitches by 15 rows following this pattern = 4.25″ by 6.5″ rectangle.